Health Sciences

 PHRN and Critical Care Transport Provider Preparatory Course

-Penn College is proud to present this innovative course blending the fundamentals of Prehospital care, with content that prepares the Prehospital clinician to function in the critical care transport environment.
-Immersive online content provides the foundational knowledge, which is expanded through 48 hours of lab time serving to learn new skills, refresh old skills, and perfect assessment techniques.
+Penn College is proud to present this innovative course that blends the fundamentals of prehospital care with content that prepares the pre-hospital clinician to function in the critical care transport environment.
+Immersive online content provides the foundational knowledge, which is expanded through 48 hours of lab time, serving to learn new skills, refresh old skills, and perfect assessment techniques.
 Specific content and skills explored in this course include:

 • Basic and Advanced Airway Management